RSV Vaccine

-Learn about the options available to protect you and your baby from Respiratory Syncytial Virus (RSV).
+Learn about the options available to protect your baby from Respiratory Syncytial Virus (RSV).

 Protecting Against RSV

-Respiratory Syncytial Virus (RSV) is a common and very contagious virus that can be serious for babies.
-Approximately 20 to 30% of babies who catch RSV will develop serious infections like bronchiolitis (inflammation of the small airways) or pneumonia (infection of the lungs).1-3
+Respiratory Syncytial Virus (RSV) is a highly contagious virus that can cause serious illness in young babies.
+About 20 to 30% of babies who get RSV develop serious infections like bronchiolitis (inflammation of the small airways) or pneumonia (lung infection).¹⁻³ Fortunately, there are options available to help protect babies from severe RSV illness:

 About RSV

-Respiratory syncytial virus (RSV) is a seasonal virus that spreads easily and causes millions of infant hospitalizations and about 120,000 deaths worldwide among children under five each year.
+Respiratory syncytial virus (RSV) is a common seasonal virus that spreads easily from person to person.
+Each year, RSV causes millions of hospitalizations and around 120,000 deaths worldwide in children under the age of five.⁵

-RSV is especially dangerous for babies in their first 6 months of life.²˒⁶ A study on RSV hospitalizations in children’s hospitals across Canada found:
+RSV is especially dangerous for babies in their first 6 months of life.²˒⁶ A study of children’s hospitals across Canada found:

 • Half of all RSV hospitalizations were in babies under 6 months old.²

-• Nearly 40% of RSV hospitalizations were in babies between 0 and 2 months old.²
+• Nearly 40% were in babies between 0 and 2 months old.²

-• About 60% of babies needing intensive care were between 0-5 months old.²
+• About 60% of babies who needed intensive care were between 0 and 5 months old.²

-RSV infections typically start with symptoms like a runny nose, dry cough, low-grade fever, sore throat, and sneezing.
-In young babies, RSV can lead to more severe illnesses like bronchiolitis (inflammation of the small airways in the lungs) and pneumonia.
-Babies with bronchiolitis or pneumonia often have a severe cough, wheezing, and difficulty breathing.
+RSV infections usually start with symptoms like a runny nose, dry cough, low-grade fever, sore throat, and sneezing.
+But in young babies, it can become more serious and lead to bronchiolitis (inflammation of the small airways in the lungs) or pneumonia, which can cause severe cough, wheezing, and difficulty breathing.

-• When someone with RSV coughs or sneezes, they release tiny droplets containing the virus into the air.
-If you breathe in these droplets, you can get infected with RSV.
+• When someone with RSV coughs or sneezes, tiny droplets with the virus go into the air.
+If you breathe in these droplets, you can get infected.

 • Pneumonia (infection of the lungs)